buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcColumnTypeEnum.md

 ## Items

 ### COLUMN
-A standard member usually vertical and requiring resistance to vertical forces by compression but also sometimes to lateral forces.
+A usually vertical member that may be load bearing and requiring resistance to vertical forces by compression but also sometimes to lateral forces.

 ### PILASTER
 A column element embedded within a wall that can be required to be load bearing but may also only be used for decorative purposes.